bitprj/devrel/LinearRegression/linear_regression_blog.md

 stepwise regression to only keep the predictors that lead to the best performance; I will describe backwards stepwise regression later.

-Another way to deal with multicollinearity without having to drop your predictors before the analysis is to perform regression with regularization techniques, such as Lasso and Ridge.
+Another way to deal with multicollinearity without the need to drop predictors before the analysis is to perform regression with regularization techniques, such as Lasso and Ridge.
 Regularization can help you handle multicollinearity, so if you don’t want to delete any variables, you may choose to skip the OLS model below and directly jump to the Lasso/Ridge/Elastic Net regression presented in the end.